DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ---

-### Uploading the Public Key to the Remote Server.
+### Uploading the Public Key to the Remote Container.

 * From the `workstation` terminal (`CTRL` + `ALT` + `T`), I use "ssh-copy-id" to upload the locally-generated public key to the remote container (where I replace "container-name" with the *actual* name of the container):